1860 Wiyot massacre

-The Wiyot massacre refers to the incidents on February 26, 1860, at Tuluwat (on what is also known as Indian Island), near Eureka in Humboldt County, California.
-In coordinated attacks beginning at about 6 am, White settlers murdered 80 to 250 Wiyot people with axes, knives, and guns.
-The February 26 attacks were followed by similar bloody attacks on other Wiyot villages later that week.
+The Wiyot massacre refers to the atrocities on February 26, 1860, at Tuluwat (also known as Indian Island), near Eureka in Humboldt County, California.
+In coordinated attacks beginning at about 6 am, white settlers murdered 80 to 250 Wiyot people, mostly women and children, with axes, knives, and guns.
+The attack formed part of the broader California Genocide of Native Americans; similar bloody attacks on other Wiyot villages took place on the same day and later in the week.

 Background

 Immigrants had settled in the area since the California Gold Rush, during the 10 years prior to the massacre.
 The Wiyot were at this time a peaceful tribe.
 They had never fought with white settlers and were not expecting an attack.
 The killings followed two years of hostility by a group of local whites against the residents of Indian Island, numerous editorials in the local newspapers, and the formation of volunteer militia groups.
+Settlers let their cattle stray onto Indian lands; Indians used the cattle, and the cattle owners accused them of rustling and retaliated.

+At the time of the attack in late February, the Wiyots were preparing for their annual World Renewal Ceremony, which was held on the island and lasted seven to ten days.
+Traditionally, people gathered on the island but adult able-bodied men left at night to gather supplies for the ceremony while women, children, and older men slept.

+Massacre

-Hostility had developed between local Indians and the settlers, who let their cattle stray onto Indian lands.
-Indians used the cattle, and the cattle owners retaliated.
-On the night of 26 February 1860, a small group of settlers crossed Humboldt Bay, and to avoid drawing attention from nearby Eureka residents, many of whom may not have condoned the killings, performed the attack primarily with hatchets, clubs and knives.
-Guns were also used, with some Eureka residents reported hearing shots that night, but knowledge of the attack was not widespread at the time.
-News accounts report only adult men being shot, with handheld weapons used against women and children.
+On the night of February 26, 1860, a small group of settlers crossed Humboldt Bay and attacked the village, which was defenseless because almost all the able-bodied men were away.
+To avoid drawing attention from nearby Eureka residents, many of whom may not have condoned the killings, they used primarily handheld weapons: hatchets, clubs, and knives.
+Some Eureka residents reported hearing gunshots that night, but knowledge of the attack was not widespread at the time.
+News accounts report only adult men being shot.

-Deaths

-Based upon Wiyot Tribe estimates, 80 to 250 Wiyot people were murdered.
-Another estimate states the number of American Indian people killed at 150.
-Because most of the adult able-bodied men were away gathering supplies as part of continuing preparation for the World Renewal Ceremony, nearly all the Wiyot men murdered are believed to have been older men, which is one reason why the Wiyot were largely defenseless.
-The celebration usually lasted seven to ten days, and the men traditionally left at night for the supplies while the elders, women and children slept.
-That is why most victims were children, women and older men.

 Arcata's local newspaper, the Northern Californian, described the scene as follows:

 Blood stood in pools on all sides; the walls of the huts were stained and the grass colored red.
 Lying around were dead bodies of both sexes and all ages from the old man to the infant at the breast.
 Some had their heads split in twain by axes, others beaten into jelly with clubs, others pierced or cut to pieces with bowie knives.
 Some struck down as they mired; others had almost reached the water when overtaken and butchered.

+Based on Wiyot Tribe estimates, 80 to 250 Wiyot people were murdered.
+Another estimate is that 150 were killed.